Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Navigating The French Craft Beer Scene

 Finding truly great saison beer in France, especially outside of the major cities, can feel like a treasure hunt.
 It’s not like you can just walk into any corner café and expect a perfectly brewed farmhouse ale.
 Honestly, I’ve learned that the best approach is to do a little homework before you go looking.
-I usually start by checking out resources like Untappd to see what’s being poured locally and what people are saying about it.
-It helps avoid the disappointment of ending up with a bland, mass-produced lager when you were hoping for something special.
+I usually start by checking up on resources like Untappd, just to see what’s being poured locally and what people are saying about it.
+Honestly it helps a lot with preventing that letdown, when you end up with a bland mass-produced lager, when you were kind of hoping for something special.

 Finding Quality Saison Beer in France